Plastic Waste Management in Chattogram City Corporation Area

 Expected Results

-• Household used to on segregation of plastic waste from household level;
+• Household used to on segregation of plastic waste from household level and source segregation increased;

 • Waste Pickers will receive quality plastic and economically gained;